-We take every opportunity to get our girls participating in outdoor activities, often helping them identify new activities they love and enjoy.
-You may also see our team and the girls at the local Y climbing the rock wall, playing basketball or taking a yoga class.
-Arts and crafts, music, dancing, gardening and many other daily activities are incorporated into our days here at Lake House.
+Lake House Academy takes every opportunity to have our girls participating in outdoor activities, often helping them identify new activities they enjoy and love.
+From arts, crafts, dancing and music, to spending time on the lake, a wide variety of daily activities are incorporated into our days at Lake House.

 Lake House Academy’s Farm to Table program also engages students in caring for and cultivating our campus garden, which they then enjoy the benefits of at meals during warmer months.
 Students also enjoy visiting the chicken coop and caring for and feeding our feathered friends.